rrnazario/remote-control-bot/README.md

 - Download and compile this project OR [download a stable version here](https://www.dropbox.com/s/iymx407hat9nqfg/RemoteControlBot.zip?dl=1) unzip and execute "RemoteControlBot.exe" file.
 - On Token ID field, fill with your token.
 - Choose your commands or simply add all available.
-- Click on "Start" and done!
-On your bot chat the buttons will appear and you can control your PC by your cellphone.
+- Click on "Start", go to your bot chat, send the command "/id" and done!
+The buttons will appear and you can control your PC by your cellphone.

 ## Tech